-NRRC monitors nuclear facilities and radiological practices to ensure that all safety and security requirements are achieved and met through the following basic oversight functions:
+NRRC regulates Nuclear facilities/activies and Radiation activies/facilities to ensure that all safety and security requirements are achieved and met through the following basic oversight functions:

-When NRRC receives a license application for a nuclear facility or radiation practice, it applies the principles of radiation protection, namely: justification, optimization, and dose limit.
+Upon receiving an application for authorization, the NRRC applies the principles of radiation protection, namely: justification, optimization, and dose limit.
 Thereafter, it determines the requirements for such practice and notifies the applicant to fulfill them.
-The licensing phase takes various forms, starting with an exception, or simply registering when the practice poses no significant risk, or a single or possibly multi-stage license that begins with a nuclear facility site license or a practice site approval, and ends with a nuclear facility decommissioning license or termination of practice and decommissioning permit.
+The authorization phase takes various forms, starting with an exemption, or simply registering the activity or facility when the practice poses low significant risk, or a single or possibly multi-stage license that begins with authorization for siting, approval of activity, and ends with facility decommissioning or termination of activity.

 1. Announced inspection.

-4. Inspection for renewal or modification of licenses.
+4. Inspection for renewal or modification of authorization.

-It is a regulatory practice to correct irregular acts and irregularities committed by organizations or persons, and to impose systemic penalties.
+It is a regulatory procedure to correct irregular acts and irregularities committed by authorized persons, and to impose systemic penalties.

-NRRC establish requirements for dealing with nuclear facilities and radioactive practices for nuclear and radiological emergencies by the licensee as soon as they occur.
-This includes the obligations of the licensee to report the incident early and immediately.
-NRRC also meets its obligations under the National Emergency Response Plan for Radiological and Nuclear Accidents (NERPRNA) to protect human beings and the environment and provides full readiness to deal with nuclear and radiological emergencies through the provision of capabilities, technical means and well-qualified manpower, equipment, and devices.
-If an accident occurs, NRRC provide will provide the best possible solutions and documented measurements to mitigate such incidents on humans and the environment.
+NRRC sets requirements for the authorized person to be responsible for any potential occurrence of nuclear and radiological emergencies.
+This includes the obligations of the authorized person to immediately report for early incidence.
+NRRC is also responsible under the National Emergency Response Plan for Radiological and Nuclear Accidents (NERPRNA) for protecting the public and the environment through preparedness for nuclear and radiological emergencies.
+In this regard, NRRC also ensures the availability of technical capabilities and means, well-trained manpower, as well as the necessary equipment and devices.
+In the event of accidents, NRRC provides the best possible solutions and documented measures to mitigate the effects of these accidents on humans and the environment.